Israel steps up Lebanon bombing as Hezbollah attacks Haifa

 “Israel conducted an air strike near the airport,” the official told the AFP news agency, requesting anonymity to discuss sensitive matters.

-Lebanon’s official National News Agency had earlier said Israel launched an air raid on the al-Kokoudi area.
+Lebanon’s official National News Agency had earlier said Israel launched an air raid on the al-Kokoudi area, later reporting “six strikes” on neighbourhoods in Dahiyeh.

 The Israeli military said it carried out a “precise attack” on Beirut without providing details.